 Reviews were decidedly mixed.

 In 1963, Paul Rudolph, then the dean of the Yale School of Architecture, was asked to create a new art and architecture building for the campus.
-The result, one of the few structures he designed that were ever built, was a baffling concrete-and-glass castle, with 37 different terraced levels spread out across seven different stories.
+The result, one of the few structures he designed that was ever built, was a baffling concrete-and-glass castle, with 37 different terraced levels spread out across seven different stories.
 Ada Louise Huxtable, the famous New York Times architectural critic, called it "a spectacular tour de force."
 The students hated it.
 So much, in fact, that (according to rumor), in 1969 one of them attempted to burn it down.

 Even later, when attitudes towards Brutalism had softened a bit, Dezeen columnist Alexandra Lange described the building in a way that recalled Hogwarts and also Stockholm syndrome.
 Lange, who studied there while a student at Yale, described the building as "strange and quirky and difficult."
 "I came to know its charms," she said.
 "The secret door at the bottom of the front stairway, that saved you a trip up the slow staircase; the architectural treasures embedded in the walls of the stair hall; the turrets at the top; the courtyard view from the long study tables in the library."
 Slow staircase?
 Okay, so perhaps more like Candyland than Hogwarts.